Understanding Security Cameras

 Bullet Cameras

 The term “bullet camera” refers to the device’s distinctive cylindrical design, which resembles a lipstick tube or a bullet shell.
 Bullet cameras, one of the most popular kind of security cameras, serve as an obvious deterrent.
 In fact, research show that having security cameras makes your house less appealing as a target.
-Bullet cameras can be mounted both indoors and outdoors, similar to dome cameras.
+Similar to dome cameras , they can be mounted both indoors and out.
 The range and installation of bullet cameras are their key advantages.
 Due to its long range, bullet cameras are perfect for monitoring expansive areas like parking lots and backyards.
-Also, bullet cameras are easy to install, and due to the shape of the bullet camera bigger lenses can be fitted to its body.The bullet camera’s tip has a slight lip that helps shield against glare and rain, making it ideal for outdoor use.
+Bullet cameras are easy to install.
+Bigger lenses can be fitted to its body due to it’s unique shape.
+The bullet camera’s tip has a slight lip that helps shield against glare and rain, making it ideal for outdoor use.

 Turret Cameras